-BANKRUPTCY LAWYERS & LAW FIRMS in the U.S.
+CHEAP, LOW-COST BANKRUPTCY LAWYERS & Legal Aid, Pro Bono Assistance in the U.S.

-When individuals or business owns more money than he/she/it can afford to pay, they may have to declare bankruptcy.
+When individuals or business own more money than they can afford to pay, the solution may be to declare bankruptcy.

 TYPES OF BANKRUPTCY

 The most common petition is under Chapter 7, in which a trustee is appointed by the court.
 The current assets (with many of them exempt from bankruptcy) are counted up by the trustee who pays debt with the extent possible with priority for taxes, then secured debts(mortgage or some judgments) and finally unsecured debts.

 Chapter 11 bankruptcy allows a business to refinance and reorganize in order to be able to prevent final insolvency.

 Chapter 13 bankruptcy: similar to chapter 11 but caters to individuals who can work out payment schedules.
 With this court-supervised plan you don't lose all your possessions and your credit score is not as seriously damaged as it is with total bankruptcy.